ikorepanov/ERM-system/README.md

 # ERM-system
 ## _Employer_ Relationship Management system for job seekers who intend to land their dream job
+### Plan

+1. List of the features:
+    1. Basic form that allows users to enter the details of each job application:
+        - date of application,
+        - company,
+        - position,
+        - status (whether there was a response, interview, etc.);
+    2. Search function that allows users to search through their previous job applications by keyword or date range;
+    3. Dashboard that displays statistics about the user's job search efforts, such as:
+        - number of applications submitted,
+        - the percentage of responses received,
+        - and the average time to receive a response;
+    4. Notification system that reminds users to follow up on their applications if they have not received a response within a certain time frame;
+    5. Export system: allow users to export their job search data to a spreadsheet or PDF for easy sharing and record-keeping.

+~~2.
+Create a Django project and set up the virtual environment to isolate the dependencies.~~

+3. Create the database schema for the app using Django's ORM.
+Define necessary models.

+4. Implement the authentication system.

+5. Implement the core functionality.

+6. Develop the frontend of the site using HTML, CSS, and JavaScript.
+Use a frontend framework such as React or Vue.

+7. Implement any additional features: user profiles, search and filtering, ratings and reviews.

+8. Add list of used tekhnologies.

+9. Add documentation.

+10. Test the app thoroughly and deploy it to a web server or cloud service provider.

 ### RU:
 *Концепция проекта*